 When you consider flooring, choose a slip resistant material, such as cork, slate or wood.
 Stay away from anything that is highly polished, like marble.
 While these make for great flooring accents, they can be extremely slippery, especially around high-splash areas like sinks.

 Do you plan on remodeling your kitchen?
-If so, we hope We'll hope you'll take the above advice into consideration.
+If so, we hope you'll take the above advice into consideration.
 Have any other tips you'd like to share?
 Let us know in the comments below.